adamcheng7/POLI-381-Data-Project/README.md

         - `complete_dataset.RData`: The complete dataset in R data format

-    - `original_datasets`: Contains the original datasets collected from the listed data sources and used to create `complete_dataset.csv`
+    - `original_datasets`: Contains the original datasets collected from the listed data sources and used to create `complete_dataset`

         - `eap_data.csv`: Original dataset retrieved from the Executive Approval Project